siran/writing/posts/A New Vision On Money/A New Vision Of Money - 213 Leave your needs in the hands of the holy spirit.md

 ---
-title: On Money - 13: Leave your needs in the hands of the Holy Spirit
+title: A New Vision Of Money - 13: Leave your needs in the hands of the Holy Spirit
 date: 2025-11-26 22:04:00
 tags:
   - money